lejoys/bankPlus/README.md

 # DBP

-DBP is the token for bankplus. the info for DBP is [here](https://explorer.pops.one/address/0x5988a4e2ea68166e66dc7cb7b8ee5cad49a1f5df).
+DBP is the token for bankplus. the info about DBP is [here](https://explorer.pops.one/address/0x5988a4e2ea68166e66dc7cb7b8ee5cad49a1f5df).

 # usage